The purpose of this Committee is to:

-1. ensure the Council’s financial affairs are properly and efficiently conducted; and
+(a) ensure the Council’s financial affairs are properly and efficiently conducted and;

-Risk Management and Internal Control systems are in place that are adequate for purpose and effectively and efficiently operated.
+(a) risk management and internal control systems are in place that are adequate for purpose and effectively and efficiently operated,

-The Council’s Internal Audit function is independent of the activities it audits, is effective, has sufficient experience and expertise and the scope of the work to be carried out is appropriate.
+(c) the Council’s Internal Audit function is independent of the activities it audits, is effective, has sufficient experience and expertise and the scope of work to be carried out is appropriate,

-The appointment and remuneration of External Auditors is approved in accordance with relevant legislation and guidance, and the function is independent and objective.
+(d) the appointment and remuneration of external auditors is approved in accordance with relevant legislation and guidance, and the function is independent and objective,

-The External Audit process is effective, taking into account relevant professional and regulatory requirements, and is undertaken in liaison with Internal Audit.
+(e) the external audit process is effective, taking into account relevant professional and regulatory requirements, and is undertaken in liaison with Internal Audit,

-The Council’s financial statements (including the Pension Fund Accounts) comply with relevant legislation and guidance and the associated financial reporting processes are effective.
+(f) the Council’s financial statements (including the pension fund accounts) comply with relevant legislation and guidance and the associated financial reporting processes are effective,

-Any public statements in relation to the Council’s financial performance are accurate and the financial judgements contained within those statements are sound.
+(g) any public statements in relation to the Council’s financial performance are accurate and the financial judgements contained within those statements are sound,

-Accounting policies are appropriately applied across the Council.
+(h) accounting policies are appropriately applied across the Council,

-The Council has a robust counter-fraud culture backed by well designed and implemented controls and procedures which define the roles of management and Internal Audit.
+(i) the Council has a robust counter-fraud culture backed by well designed and implemented controls and procedures which define the roles of management and Internal Audit, and

-The Council monitors the implementation of the Bribery Act Policy to ensure that it is followed at all times.
+(j) the Council monitors the implementation of the Bribery Act policy to ensure that it is followed at all times.

 Support officer: Andrew Tait.
 03000 416749